josh-holder/josh-holder.github.io/_posts/2024-04-22-constellations.md

 Similarly, space tourism of longer duration will have a need for strong internet connections for FaceTimes, social media use, and entertainment.
 We already see examples of these partnerships, with [Vast Space committing to using Starlink](https://spacenews.com/vast-to-use-starlink-for-space-station-broadband-communications/) for broadband connection to their upcoming space station.

 ## Summary
 In all these applications, the common thread is the ability of easy access to bandwidth to enable fundamentally new capabilities and business categories on-orbit.
-In some sense, one could see a large part of the value proposition of Starlink for SpaceX being the new activity it drives to launch business by lowering the barrier to entry to productively using space.
+Much ink has been spilled on the viability of the consumer internet business, but there is a world in which a large part of the value proposition of Starlink for SpaceX is the new activity it drives to their launch business by lowering the barrier to entry to productively using space.

-Starship seems to be optimized specifically

-Indeed, it is only with launch costs on the order of Falcon 9 that it is even remotely economically feasible to launch such large groups of satellites, like the 5,000 currently operating in the Starlink constellation.
-[Iridium](https://www.amazon.com/Eccentric-Orbits-Iridium-John-Bloom/dp/0802126782), the failed internet constellation of the 90's, could only muster 66 satellites, and as such had to drastically scale back their ambitions.

-At the highest level of ambition, though, the economics begin to strain even in a world with Falcon 9.
-To reach SpaceX's goal of 30,000 satellites in orbit (the level at which bandwidth could begin to challenge terrestrial fiber networks) would require \$2 billion annually in launch costs alone.
-In a world with Starship, though, this number would be closer to \$300 million using reasonable assumptions.[^6] This seems much more feasible, especially when compared to the size of the potential market for a constellation of this size.

 Thus, it seems to safe to assume that this future is coming - [in the words of former SpaceX exec Abhi Tripathi](https://www.cnbc.com/2024/03/21/investing-in-space-what-to-make-of-spacex-selling-satellite-lasers.html), "[SpaceX] are laying track.
 You could decide you want to get in the track-laying business, or you could decide what you want to put on that track."
 Just as it did for the American West, I expect this interstellar railroad to have transformational impacts, in more ways than just expanded terrestrial access to internet.

 There are a lot of important businesses and products to build.
 Let's get to work.

 [^0]: And even this is shaping up to be a large market - Starlink brought in an [estimated \$4 billion in revenue in 2023](https://payloadspace.com/estimating-spacexs-2023-revenue/), with estimates even higher for 2024.
 Communications is one of the few trillion dollar industries, and [this blog post](https://caseyhandmer.wordpress.com/2019/11/02/starlink-is-a-very-big-deal/) effectively outlines the technical aspects and potential of the consumer internet space.
 [^1]: Data from [Our World in Data](https://ourworldindata.org/grapher/yearly-number-of-objects-launched-into-outer-space), minus Starlink and Planet satellite launches.